SwedbankPay/developer.swedbankpay.com/payments/card/seamless-view.md

         end
 ```

+### Explainations

+* ① `rel: view-authorization` is a value in one of the operations, sent as a
+  response from Swedbank Pay to the Merchant.
+* ② `Open iframe` creates the Swedbank Pay hosted iframe.
+* ③ `Show Consumer UI page in iframe` displays the payment window as content
+  inside of the iframe.
+The consumer can insert card information for
+  authorization.
+* ④ `Event: OnPaymentComplete` is when er payment is complete.
+Please note that
+  both a successful and rejected payment reach completion, in contrast to a
+  cancelled payment.

 ### 3-D Secure

+Swedbank Pay will handle 3-D Secure authentication when this is required.
 When dealing with credit card payments, 3-D Secure authentication of the
 cardholder is an essential topic.
 There are two alternative outcome of a credit
 card payment: